 Director and Chairman of the Research Subcommittee since 2017.

-David was appointed Associate Professor, Department of Surgery, University of Melbourne in 2004.
-He is a Gynaecological Oncologist at the Mercy Hospital for Women and the Peter MacCallum Cancer Centre.
-He has also been appointed as Clinical Associate Professor in the Department of Obstetrics and Gynaecology, University of Melbourne.
+He was appointed Associate Professor, Department of Surgery, University of Melbourne in 2004 and has also been appointed as Clinical Associate Professor in the Department of Obstetrics and Gynaecology, University of Melbourne.

-He is also currently the Chief Medical Officer at Mercy Health, a member of the Victorian Surgical Consultative Council (Ministerial appointment), a member Quality and Safety Monitoring Committee for the National Cervical Screening Program in Australia (Department of Health and Ageing), and member (and Past President) of the Australian Society for Colposcopy and Cervical Pathology.
+He is a member of the Quality and Safety Monitoring Committee for the National Cervical Screening Program in Australia (Department of Health and Ageing), Secretary (and Past President) of the Australian Society for Colposcopy and Cervical Pathology and Board Member of the International Federation Cervical Pathology and Colposcopy.

 Mr William Baylis